 This section establishes SPS SIS performance standards for GPS operations.
-The USAF is committed to operating GPS in accordance with these standards, in a manner consistent with system capabilities and subject to budgetary constraints.
+The USSF is committed to operating GPS in accordance with these standards, in a manner consistent with system capabilities and subject to budgetary constraints.
 The USG reserves the right to adjust GPS constellation management practices as necessary to support military and civil end users.
-One of the potential adjustments to increase the robustness of constellation availability and enhance the overall SPS SIS performance is an expandable 24-slot constellation consisting of the expansion of three of the baseline 24-slot constellation slots.
+One of the potential adjustments to increase the robustness of constellation availability and enhance the overall SPS SIS performance is an expandable 24-slot constellation consisting of the expansion of as many as six of the baseline 24-slot constellation slots.
 The USG also reserves the right to optimize performance to support high priority mission needs over an AOO (e.g., maximizing accuracy and availability at the site of a major natural disaster).
-See the GPS CONOPS for additional details.
 Any such optimization will not degrade the SPS SIS performance beyond the standards defined in this section for areas outside the AOO.